sevagh/pq/README.md

 `pq` is a tool which deserializes protobuf messages given a set of pre-compiled `.fdset` files.
 It can understand varint-delimited streams, and it can connect to Kafka.

+`pq` will pretty-print when outputting to a tty, but you should pipe it to `jq` for more fully-featured json handling.

 ### Download

 pq is on [crates.io](https://crates.io/crates/pq): `cargo install pq`.
 You can also download a static binary from the [releases page](https://github.com/sevagh/pq/releases).